jmccauli/Web-Developer-Interview/README.md

 6. What is a closure?
 7. What is an Immediately Invoked Function Expression?
 Why would you use it?
 8. What is hoisting?
+9. Why should you keep variables and functions out of global scope?

 ### CSS